Elektroman2/FlowSensor-Arduino/README.md

 [![License](https://img.shields.io/github/license/hafidhh/FlowSensor-Arduino.svg?)](https://github.com/hafidhh/FlowSensor-Arduino/blob/master/LICENSE.md)

 ## 🚀 Description
-Arduino library for Flow Sensor
+Arduino library for Flow Sensor modified by Elektroman Based on my observations, these sensors are far away from a linear transfer function, so unable to use a simple constant as pulse/L. I try to improve this lib by adding a logarithmic calculation for flowrate and volume

 ### Volume Formula
 ```math